 The Nature of the Ogene Musical Instrument

-The Ogene instrument belongs to the struck idiophone class of instruments.
+The Ogene instrument belongs to the struck idiophone class.
 It has become a symbol of Igbo culture and is one of the most popular instruments in traditional Igbo society.
-It is used for entertainment, sharing information, and even for spiritual communication.
+It is used for entertainment, information sharing, and even spiritual communication.

 The Ogene is created using local technology by skilled blacksmiths in places like Awka, Abiriba, Nkwerre, and Igboukwu.
 These blacksmiths are experts in working with iron.